yulinshin/flutter_stylish_AppworksSchool/README.md

 # flutter_stylish

-This project is part of the AppWorks School Flutter program.
+This project is assigment of the AppWorks School Flutter program.

 ## Week 1 Notes